Megan Thee Stallion Flaunts Underboob In Tiny Gold Bikini In Hot New Video Selfie

 “I wouldn’t want to stay 6 ft from you,” joked another follower.

-In addition, Megan shared another bikini selfie a couple of days ago from the same spot, except she opted for a neon bikini.
-Her mismatched ensemble consisted of a neon green top and hot pink bottoms, and she accessorized with a backwards mesh hat.
-She wore her hair down and brushed around her shoulders, and exuded lots of flirty vibes.
-She also sported a couple of gold necklaces and a belly button ring in the clip.
+Megan shared another selfie a couple of days ago from the same spot, except she opted for a neon bikini.
+Her mismatched ensemble consisted of a neon green top and hot pink bottoms, and she accessorized with a backward mesh hat.
+She wore her hair down and brushed around her shoulders, and she exuded plenty of flirty vibes.

+She also sported a couple of gold necklaces and a navel ring in the clip.